Eveio/dto/README.md

 ## Differences from spatie/data-transfer-object

-eve/dto is inspired by and share some similarities with [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object), but the two packages have certain differences, the most significant of which are as follows:
+eve/dto is inspired by and shares some similarities with [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) but the two packages have certain differences, the most significant of which are as follows:

 * spatie/data-transfer-object requires all not-null properties to be supplied right from instantiation.
 This behavior is not always feasible or desirable (refer to the data patching example above). eve/dto opts for a much more forgiving approach, which allows a DTO to be created with any subset of properties.
 * spatie/data-transfer-object uses a custom RegExp to parse the docblocks.
 This approach is prone to bugs and has some limitations.
 For example, the type-hinted class must be an FQCN (Fully Qualified Class Name) i.e. `\App\Models\Author` instead of `Author`.
-Meanwhile, eve/dto use the official [ReflectionDocBlock](https://github.com/phpDocumentor/ReflectionDocBlock) and [TypeResolver](https://github.com/phpDocumentor/TypeResolver) packages from phpDocumentor to deal with docblocks and therefore doesn't have these issues.
+Meanwhile, eve/dto uses the official [ReflectionDocBlock](https://github.com/phpDocumentor/ReflectionDocBlock) and [TypeResolver](https://github.com/phpDocumentor/TypeResolver) packages from phpDocumentor to deal with docblocks and therefore doesn't have these issues.
 * spatie/data-transfer-object implements such features as "Data Transfer Object Collection" and "Flexible Data Transfer Objects."
 To keep things simple and concise, eve/dto doesn't have these implementations.

 ## License